快猫成版视频

 Upon completion of this course, students will be able to:

-- Write a narrative, descriptive, and process paragraph (200 - 250 words each) with a clear topic sentence, relevant supporting sentences, and a concluding sentence using correct mechanics, indentation, margins, and spacing while avoiding plagiarism.
+1. Write a narrative, opinion, and process paragraph (200 - 250 words each) with a clear topic sentence, relevant supporting sentences, and a concluding sentence using correct mechanics, indentation, margins, and spacing while avoiding plagiarism.
 (38, 39, 44, 45, 46, 47)

-- Apply intermediate editing and revising skills (including subject/verb agreements, pronoun references, articles and determiners, correct simple and progressive tenses) to write clearly and accurately.
+2. Apply intermediate brainstorming, editing (subject/verb agreement, pronoun references, articles and determiners, correct simple and progressive tenses) and revising skills to write clearly and accurately.
 (55)

 Writing 4 (45 鈥 70 / B1 鈥 B2+)